hydrolix/splunk-connector/README.md

  * Create a temporary CSV file
  * For each partition path in this node's assigned `ScanJob`:
    * Use the `QueryPlan` and partition path to instantiate a `HdxPartitionReader`
-   * Get each record from the partition
+   * For record read from the partition:
      * Evaluate time range and string equality predicates
        * Note that we need to eval these predicates since `turbine_cmd hdx_reader` only does block-level filtering at best.
      * Write records that satisfy predicates to the temporary CSV file
  * Stream the temporary CSV file to stdout, indicating there won't be any more data from this worker by setting `finished=true` in the response metadata.

 # Roadmap Items
-## Short Term
-### KV store access
-Figure out how indexers can read data from the KV store without needing login/password command line args, or stop using KV store altogether and use Zookeeper instead I guess.

 ### Secret Management
 Stop storing the cleartext Hydrolix password in the KVstore.
 Splunk has a [secret service](https://dev.splunk.com/enterprise/docs/developapps/manageknowledge/secretstorage/),